devchan64/devchan64.github.io/_posts/en/2025-04-04-dx-driven-brand-site-guide.md

 tags:
 - Organizational Culture
 - Project
-title: '"Separating Design and Content, Operating with DX"'
+title: 'Separating Design and Content, Operating with DX'
 ---
 > `gpt-4-turbo` has translated this article into English.
 ---